h15200/notes/system-design.md

    Ways to reason about which service to use..

-If there are only 2 microservices, it's a sign you should just use a monlithic structure.
+If there are only 2 microservices, it's a sign you should just use a monolithic structure.

 ## protocols

-- `ip/tcp` (ensures delivery with handshakes and ackknowledgements).
+- `ip/tcp` (ensures delivery with handshakes and acknowledgements).
   - tcp have built in encryption using TLS
-  - websockets are built with ip/tcp
+  - web sockets are built with ip/tcp
   - is not a strict client-server model.
 Data can go both ways in any order
 - `http` built on top of ip/tcp with encryption and identify verification
   - is a client-server model.
 The client must first request, and the server replies
 - `smpp` (short message texting) twilio
-- `udp` (no ackknowledgement flow, so FASTER but some packets will be lost) video, voice
+- `udp` (no acknowledgement flow, so FASTER but some packets will be lost) video, voice
 - `xmpp` peer network (peer-to-peer networks can be built with xmpp or with tcp)
   - `xmpp` is slower but more secure than `tcp` websocket.
 It has additional encryption logic on top of TLS, which TCP also has